r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 3 - Write metasploit post-module funtion logic (def run)

-      The def run() funtion will contain the 'exploit' code to be executed againt target session.
+      The def run() funtion will contain all the 'exploit' code to be executed againt target session.
-      But in this example iam going to divided it into two stages: module banner and exploit code.
+      And in this example its going to be divided into 4 develop stages for better understanding.

+      A - basic description of msf APIs used
+      B - print banner funtion
+      C - check target systems requires funtion
+      D - exploit code funtion